jyyulab/bulkRNAseq_quantification_pipeline/docs/1_pipeline_setup/2_database.md

 5. **Create genome index files for Salmon**

-   The command below to build references is from [this tutorial](https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/):
+   The command below to build references for Salmon is from [this tutorial](https://combine-lab.github.io/alevin-tutorial/2019/selective-alignment/):

    ``` bash
    #BSUB -P salmonIndex